infobip/infobip-api-php-tutorial/README.md

 Note the last parameter in the `BasicAuthConfiguration` constructor ant its use of http protocol.
 This is done for simplicity only.
 In your production implementation you should leave that parameter out entirely.
 In that case configuration object will default to using https.
-See note in the [introduction](#infobip-api-php-tutorial) chapter.
+See the note in the [introduction](#infobip-api-php-tutorial) chapter.

 Now you have a `$client` that you can ask to execute requests for you.
 It will handle converting requests into JSON, setting up and executing http requests and parsing API responses for you.
 All that remains is to fill out the request